You need to know: the Bulls enter Madison Square Garden on the back of MJ’s last-second heroics against the Atlanta Hawks:

 0:00.8 – the Bulls inbound the ball to Jordan, who catches at about 40-feet from the basket.
 He controls possession, buzzer sounds, game over.
 A stunning game comes to an unusual end.

 Here’s the post-game recap with interviews from key players:

 I hope you enjoyed reading, interacting and listening to this first retro recap, as much as I enjoyed creating it.
-If you did indeed enjoy this, we would be thrilled if you’d be kind enough to comment and share this with your social media accounts, in order to build our footing online.
+If you did indeed enjoy this, please comment or share this with your social media accounts.
 It would be most appreciated.

 Latest posts by Adam Ryan (see all)

 - AIR079: Jerry Reynolds – NYC Player of the Year, LSU great and eight-year NBA veteran | Podcast - December 13, 2017

 - NB87-8 – January 30 through February 13, 1987 – Michael Jordan’s third NBA season | Podcast - September 14, 2017